Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 ```

 However, often, one needs quite a bit more than just these two methods to output the encoded data in an efficient way
-(writing whole bytes, or event groups of bytes).
-To that effect, there are several sensible factories to create
+(writing whole bytes, or even groups of bytes, instead of relying on the slow default implementation), and the logic
-`EncoderOutput`s.
+is quite complex to implement.
+To that effect, there are several sensible factories to create `EncoderOutput`s.

 Indeed, say we want to output the encoded data to *stdout*, here's an example of how we could do it: